 Please see the video here for a more in depth explanation: What is Functional Zero?

-What is a 'by-name list' and how is it different from lists that already exist?
+What is a 'by-name list' and how is it different from lists and and data that already exist?

 Please see this video for a more in depth explanation: How By-Name data helps communities end homelessness

 How does this list relate to the Point-in-Time count?
 Is that how you are doing the outreach?
 How will the numbers found in the count correspond to the numbers you are using to reach 'functional zero'?

 The Point-in-Time (PIT) Count is a way of receiving a snapshot in time of the current volume of homeless individuals in our community, as well as where they are located and some other general information.
 Much like a census, it builds aggregate data to help us contextualize the situation and understand the overall size of our homeless population Built For Zero's framework, however, much like coordinated entry, involves collecting individual data with an eye towards building personal relationships that will allow us to work with those most in need to find housing and housing services to get and keep them housed.
 In order to build more trusting relationships around the Built for Zero framework, while still ensuring that the PIT Count allows a level of anonymity to ensure that we collect the most extensive and inclusive data possible, we will not be using the PIT Count to collect Built for Zero data.